ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 20.20.20.0      0.0.0.0         255.255.255.0   U     0      0        0 vlan1
 ```
 3. Run Netcat to check if you can send logs to a specific remote port of Splunk server.
-To test if you can reach a UDP remote port, run the following and then search in Splunk server with `HOST=f5serv1* f5serv1-UDP`.
+To test if you can reach a UDP remote port, run the following and then search in Splunk with `HOST=f5serv1* f5serv1-UDP`.
 ```
 user@f5serv1:Active:In Sync] ~ # route echo '<0>f5serv1-UDP' | nc -w 1 -u 10.10.10.1 9514
 ```
-To test if you can reach a TCP remote port, run the following and then search in Splunk server with `HOST=f5serv1* f5serv1-TCP`.
+To test if you can reach a TCP remote port, run the following and then search in Splunk with `HOST=f5serv1* f5serv1-TCP`.
 ```
 user@f5serv1:Active:In Sync] ~ # route echo '<0>f5serv1-TCP' | nc -w 1 -t 10.10.10.1 9515
 ```
 4. You can also do a tcpdump to check if you can send logs to a specific remote port of Splunk server.
-Run the following in one terminal to monitor the TCP port;
+Run the following in one terminal to monitor TCP port;
 ```
 user@f5serv1:Active:In Sync] ~ # tcpdump -A -nni vlan1 host 10.10.10.1 and port 9515
 ```